-Julie Inman Grant is the Children’s eSafety Commissioner.
+Julie Inman Grant is the eSafety Commissioner.
+She commenced this five year appointment in January 2017.

 Julie has extensive experience in the non-profit and government sectors, and spent two decades working in senior public policy and safety roles in the tech industry at Microsoft, Twitter, and most recently Adobe.